drizzle-team/drizzle-orm/drizzle-orm-pg/README.md

 ### Automatic SQL migrations generation with drizzle-kit

 [DrizzleKit](https://www.npmjs.com/package/drizzle-kit) - is a CLI migrator tool for DrizzleORM.
-It is probably one and only tool that lets you completely automatically generate SQL migrations and covers ~95% of the common cases like delitions and renames by prompting user input.\
+It is probably one and only tool that lets you completely automatically generate SQL migrations and covers ~95% of the common cases like deletions and renames by prompting user input.

 Check out the [docs for DrizzleKit](https://github.com/drizzle-team/drizzle-kit-mirror)

 For schema file: